An Assessment of the Overlooked Dangers of Template Engines: Introduction

 \section{Introduction}

-Template engines are crucial tools in web development and other software applications, as they help separate the presentation layer from the application's logic.
+Template engines~\cite{mardan2018template, parr2004enforcing} are crucial tools in both web development and other software applications, as they help separate the presentation layer from the application's logic.
 They allow developers to create templates or patterns for generating dynamic content, which can be rendered as HTML, XML, or other markup languages based on data or variables provided at runtime.
 Template engines are software components, typically provided as libraries or modules, that offer a set of functions to parse and manipulate strings or files according to predefined syntactic rules.
 Moreover, template engines usually apply tokenization, breaking strings or files into structured representations.
 This process allows binding data to placeholders, applying transformations, and executing conditional logic and loops.
 The main scenario in which template engines are used is when we want to serve dynamic content on a website.
-For example, providing a dashboard that contains information that changes based on the user that visits it.
+For example, providing a dashboard that contains information that changes based on the user visiting it.
 A concrete use case can be an e-commerce website that displays product listings.
 These listings often involve dynamic content, such as product names, prices, availability, and user-specific recommendations, making template engines essential for rendering these pages with up-to-date information for each product.
 Countless examples of modern websites require template engines, making this technology widely adopted.
 While template engines provide many benefits, they also come with potential security pitfalls that developers should be aware of.
 Server-Side Template Injection (SSTI) is the main vulnerability linked to template engines.
 SSTI is an injection vulnerability in the OWASP top 10 vulnerabilities list~\cite{owasptop10injection}, and its impact can be potentially critical.
-The worst consequence of SSTI exploitation is achieving Remote Code Execution (RCE), potentially allowing attackers to take control of the entire target server.
-This can happen because, as we will see, most template engines can be used by attackers as a path to execute arbitrary code.
-SSTI can branch into many potential consequences: \begin{itemize} \item \textbf{Information Disclosure}: SSTI can expose server-side configuration files, source code, and other sensitive information that can aid attackers in further exploiting the system. \item \textbf{Unauthorized Access}: with SSTI, attackers can gain unauthorized access to restricted areas of the application or server, potentially taking control of admin panels or other privileged functionalities. \item \textbf{DoS Attacks}: SSTI can be leveraged to launch Denial of Service (DoS) attacks on the server or related systems, disrupting services for legitimate users. \item \textbf{Cross-Site Scripting}: XSS is a common symptom of SSTI that attackers can exploit to steal sensitive information from legitimate users. \item \textbf{Remote Code Execution (RCE)}: SSTI often leads to RCE, allowing attackers to execute arbitrary code on the server.
-This can lead to a complete compromise of the server and its underlying system. \end{itemize}
+The worst consequence of SSTI exploitation is achieving Remote Code Execution (RCE)~\cite{holm2012success, biswas2018study}, allowing attackers to take control of the entire target server.
+RCE is a common consequence of SSTI because most template engines can be used by attackers as paths to execute arbitrary code.
+However, SSTI can lead to many other potential consequences, such as: \begin{itemize} \item \textbf{Information Disclosure}: SSTI can expose server-side configuration files, source code, and other sensitive information that can aid attackers in further exploiting the system. \item \textbf{Unauthorized Access}: with SSTI, attackers can gain unauthorized access to restricted areas of the application or server, potentially taking control of admin panels or other privileged functionalities. \item \textbf{DoS Attacks}: SSTI can be leveraged to launch Denial of Service (DoS) attacks on the server or related systems, disrupting services for legitimate users. \item \textbf{Cross-Site Scripting}: XSS is a common symptom of SSTI that attackers can exploit to steal sensitive information from legitimate users. \end{itemize}